kubeflow/kfp-tekton/sdk/FEATURES.md

 [node_selector](/sdk/python/tests/compiler/testdata/node_selector.py), and
 [tolerations](/sdk/python/tests/compiler/testdata/tolerations.py) Python tests are examples of how to use these features.

-This feature is recently implemented in Tekton and is available on Tekton v0.13.0 onwards.
+This feature has been implemented in Tekton version `0.13.0`.

 ### ImagePullSecrets